frederic-perez/AmE-dictionary/data/idioms.md

 __sugar daddy__
 __sugar mommy__
 __sugar talk__ Sugar talk refers to a type of language or communication that is overly flattering, ingratiating, or excessively polite, often with the intention of manipulating or deceiving others.
-__sugarcoat (something)__ :two: To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
+__sugarcoat (something)__ :three: To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
 __sum up__ :two: To give a brief and accurate summary, description, assessment, or representation of something; to summarize.
 A noun or pronoun can be used between “sum” and “up.” _To sum up, we need to reduce our expenditures and target new markets in order to grow._ _Summing up, we can say that yadda yadda yadda._
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
 __Sunday scaries__
 __sure as hell__ :two: (See _(as) sure as hell_.)
-__sure enough__ :four: As one might have expected; certainly. _Sure enough, that’s what happened._
+__sure enough__ :five: As one might have expected; certainly. _Sure enough, that’s what happened._
 __sure thing__ :two::hammer:
 __surefire__ :two: Certain to work, be effective, or have a particular outcome; foolproof.
 The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._ _You need some surefire strategies to get your toddler to take medicine._
 __surprise, surprise__ :four: Said ironically of or in a situation in which something very predictable has happened.